Life. Oh Life.

 Life.
 Oh Life.
 Oh Life.
 Oh Life.

 I have a deep, and somewhat embarrassing, affection for this song.
 The way the verses sound like she did a secret sponsorship deal with The New Oxford Rhyming Dictionary.
 The way her voice strains in the lower register.
-The breezy, unfakeable, shameless absence of shits given.
+The breezy, unfakeable, shameless absence of shits given1.

 Most of all I love the false paving stone of that chorus lyric.
 It appears so ordinary at first, but apply any weight at all and it suddenly gives way into a dizzying, infinite expanse.
 Each ‘life’ holds the many worlds of all our collective experience.
 Each ‘oh’ holds the sighs of all the conscious universe.
-It is at once both light and heavy, shallow and deep, a quantum entanglement of everything and nothing.
+It is at once both light and heavy, shallow and deep, a quantum entanglement of everything and nothing2.
 Joy, pain, boredom, suffering, regret, death, hope, sometimes I see them in that chorus more than in a Nick Cave song.
 Is that wrong?
 It’s wrong isn’t it.

 If you think so, you’re certainly not alone.
 In a 2007 public vote, this song was declared, by a clueless mob of fools, to have the worst pop lyrics ever.
 I don’t care.
 I’m inspired to share how I feel.